brijeshrashiya/Weather-Interview-Task/README.md

 # Weather-Interview-Task

-This is interview Task and my first SwiftUI project.
+This is interview task and my first SwiftUI project.